rufer7/rufer7.github.io/_posts/knowledge base/2017-05-19-HOWTO-Access-Microsoft-Access-Database-with-PowerShell.md

 tags: ODBC PowerShell
 ---

-In one of our current projects we had to access a Microsoft Access Database (`.mdb`) with PowerShell.
+In one of my projects at work I had to access a Microsoft Access Database (`.mdb`) with PowerShell.
 I first tried to access the `.mdb` using the `Invoke-SqlCmd` Cmdlet from our PowerShell module [`biz.dfch.PS.System.Data`](https://github.com/dfch/biz.dfch.PS.System.Data).
 Unfortunately connecting to the Access database with the `Invoke-SqlCmd` Cmdlet does not work as it uses `SqlClient` from the C#/.NET namespace `System.Data` under the hood.

 After a short internet research I figured out, that I have to use `System.Data.Odbc` or `System.Data.OleDb` from the C#/.NET namespace `System.Data`.
 I decided to use `System.Data.Odbc` and extended our current PowerShell module [`biz.dfch.PS.System.Data`](https://github.com/dfch/biz.dfch.PS.System.Data) accordingly.
 From version `2.0.0` the module [`biz.dfch.PS.System.Data`](https://github.com/dfch/biz.dfch.PS.System.Data) has a new Cmdlet called `Invoke-OdbcCmd`.
 The `Invoke-OdbcCmd` Cmdlet can be used to invoke commands against different databases that support `ODBC`.